dandavies23/jargon-unchained/README.md

 ### First Time Visitor Goals

 1. As a First Time Visitor, I want to understand the main purpose and tone of the site.

 2. As a First Time Visitor, I want to find or be surprised and entertained by past entries.
-I want to easily navigate and sort through the dictionary.
+I want to easily navigate and search and sort through the dictionary.

 3. As a First Time Visitor, I want to easily interact by up or down voting entries I like.
-It want it to be easy to comment and even contribute my own entries.
+I want it to be fairly frictionless to contribute my own entries.